gvwilson/thirdbit/src/fiction/santas/index.md

 well,
 it's hard to change direction."

-Finner turned his teacup around in his hands.
+Finner turned his teacup around in his hands, wondering if his cheeks were actually hotter than the tea or if it just felt that way.
 "So what happened to them?"

-Gran-Granna smiled.
 "They ran off and joined the opera.
 Last I heard,
 they were singing six shows a week with not an empty seat in the house."
-She sipped her tea.
+Gran-Granna Tumbly sipped her tea.
 "The way I look at it,
 they *did* become a santa.
 They're delivering the gift of music night after night,